-Cédric worked as an art director for four seasons before starting his own brand.
-In February 2012, he exhibited his first collection named after him in Paris.
-His new collection attracted great attention from both the international press and buyers.
-Belgian -born designer Cedric Charlier graduated from Visual Arts of Brussels.
-He won the Moêt Hennessy Fashion Award in 1998 and worked at the House of Céline for 2 years under the creative directorship of Michael Kors.
+Cédric worked as an Art Director for four seasons before he set up his own brand.
+In February 2012, he exhibited his first collection in Paris.
+The new collection attracted great interest by both international press and buyers.
+He graduated from Belgian -born designer Cedric Charlier Visual Arts of Brussels.
+In 1998, he won Moêt Hennessy Fashion Award and worked at House of Céline for 2 years under the creative director of Michael Kors.
 He joined Paul Knott's studio for 2 years.
-After that, he joined Alber Elbaz's Lanvin team, where he spent 6 years.
-It caught the attention of Jean Bousquet, who in 2009 commissioned him to create a dynamic position for Cacharel.
+Afterwards, he was included in the Lanvin team of Alber Elbaz, where he spent 6 years.
+In 2009, he attracted the attention of Jean Bousquet, who would assign him to create a dynamic position for Cacharel.